GurpreetChugh/Crowdfunding-ETL/README.md

 # Project---ETL
-Mini Projcet as aprt of Data Analyst Bootcamp UofT
+Mini Projcet as part of Data Analyst Bootcamp UofT